 Normally the time to market is reduced by using a CMS because you can start by quickly creating a website and using an existing theme.
 That’s true if you don’t require a specific design.
 If you require a very specific design, having a CMS could increase the time to finish the implementation but sometimes it’s worth it.

-In terms of page builders, WordPress has very good options like Beaver Builder that provides a blank theme with multiple options of configuration or you can also integrate to an existing theme.
+In terms of page builders, WordPress has very good options like Beaver Builder that provides a blank theme with multiple options of configuration or you can also integrate into an existing theme.

 To implement a custom theme, you will require to understand the API of the CMS and its code to be able to interact with the core to display the information from the database as you expect.
 WordPress is the most used CMS on the planet, but if you want to use something more robust you can use Drupal that also has some powerful tools from the core like views and blocks.